1 – Introduction

 But to get more definite about the question of the time left before the “end of the age” or the Second Coming, we will know that only when this Covenant gets confirmed; then the countdown can begin – the last 7 years.
 (Matthew 24:3) Or if that starting date is not too clear for some reason, then when the Antichrist breaks the covenant by desecrating the temple with the “abomination of desolation”, that will signify the start of the last 3½ years (42 months or 1,260 days) till the End.
 (Daniel 11:31, Matthew 24:15, Mark 13:14)

-That event triggers the Great Tribulation: a great military invasion of Israel, this time by the Russians, and perhaps for reasons similar to why the Romans came down so heavily on the Jewish people in that former era.
+That event triggers the Great Tribulation: a great military invasion of Israel, this time from Russia (as revealed in Ezekiel 38), and perhaps for reasons similar to why the Romans came down so heavily on the Jewish people in that former era.
 (In ancient times Jewish rebels had succeeded in gaining Israel’s independence from Rome, and their example threatened the stability of the Roman empire.)

 “Even until the consummation”

 And the second part – about Christ’s Second Coming?
 We are already seeing the build-up: the astonishing return once more of the Jewish people and the rebuilding of Jerusalem and nation of Israel.
-So the conditions are ripe and ready: the Jewish people and the city of Jerusalem are again in position; the needed conditions are there for the last “one week” countdown, the last seven years of the prophecy, to finish its course.
+So everything is prepared: the Jewish people and the city of Jerusalem are again in position; the situation is ripe for the last one week countdown, for the fulfillment of the last seven years of the prophetic prediction.

-The last 7 years will begin with the confirming of “a covenant”, followed by the desecration of the covenant in the middle of it, followed by a 3½ year period known as the Great Tribulation which, presumably, will include the destruction of Jerusalem, and will end with ”the consummation” at the end of the 7 years.
+Those last 7 years will begin with the confirming of “a covenant”, followed by the desecration of the covenant in the middle of it, followed by a 3½ year period, known from other Biblical passages as the Great Tribulation.
+Those final years will see the destruction of Jerusalem, and will end with ”the consummation” at the end of the 7 years.

 These features about the 70th week are helpful indicators, showing that this last seven years did not happen in ancient times but are yet to come.
 They point to the modern character and timing of this crucial ending period of the present Age.

-And then finally, when the “70 weeks” have finished their course, human society will at last enter into that glorious and wonderful era known as the Millenium, the golden Age of Peace on earth, when there truly will be an “end of sins” and “everlasting righteousness” – just as the angel Gabriel, in this most profound prophecy about mankind’s future history, had predicted would eventually come to pass.
+And with the conclusion of the 70 weeks, human society will at last enter into that great and glorious era known as the Millenium, the golden Age of Peace on earth, when there truly will be an “end of sins” and “everlasting righteousness” – just as the angel Gabriel, in this most profound prophecy about our future history, had predicted would eventually come to pass.

 A FINAL NOTE: The remarkable prediction in the “seventy weeks” prophecy about the first arrival of the Messiah helps to validate the many other predictions in the Bible about His glorious return.
 That return will re-orient the course of human history, pulling mankind out of the unsolvable mess that our poor world is getting itself into.